Dev-Wizards/front-end-frenzy/README.md

 For detailed instructions, take a look at the [HowToSubmit](/HowToSubmit.md) file.

+For final project submission guidelines, refer to the [PROJECT_SUBMISSION.md](./PROJECT_SUBMISSION.md) file.
 ### Evaluation Criteria

 Milestone projects will be evaluated based on: